yijirong/iot/README.md

 # Weekly report 13
 [2020-11-25] Did the lab and began use the DHT11 to measure the temperature and humidity of the environment.

 [2020-11-26] I found that if I use the bluetooth to gain the information it would be limited in a small space, so I decided to use the Wi-Fi to receive the information.
+And I bought a DS 1307 clock to achieve the warning function.